starivera/GalSpecFitX/README.md

 ---
-*See pPXF documentation for further explanation<br>
+*See pPXF documentation for further explanation on these parameters.<br>
 **Computationally intensive and generally unnecessary

 ## Spectral Fitting Parameters - Recommended